Rites of Passage & The ReWilding of Human Nature

 Eight-hundred-year-old Red Cedar and Douglas Fir.

-These lands of old growth, Cloaked in early morning mist
+These lands of old growth, Cloaked in early morning mist whisper with ancient songs and stories

 Awakened and illuminated